Updated: Feb 21

 It is important to understand that while it’s a great first step, family members, coworkers and friends are probably not equipped to help you heal completely.
 They may be an integral part of your healing process and a huge support system, but it is essential to receive treatment from an experienced therapist who specializes in eating disorders or a facility specializing in eating disorder treatment.

-If you or someone you know needs help, talk with your healthcare provider or, if you live in the greater metropolitan Phoenix area (Arizona), give me a call!
-I've got about a decade of experience in helping adults heal from the past, find meaning and joy in the present, and embrace hope for the future.
+If you or someone you know needs help, talk with your healthcare provider or, if you live in Arizona or Florida, give us a call!
+We've got over a decade of experience in helping adults heal from the past, find meaning and joy in the present, and embrace hope for the future.